-This guidance aligns with recent CDC updated recommendations for respiratory viruses, including COVID-19 which were released on March 1, 2024

-This guidance is for respiratory viruses like Influenza, RSV, and Covid-19 as they share similar transmission methods, symptoms, and prevention strategies.
+On March 1, 2024, CDC released updated recommendations for respiratory viruses, including COVID-19.
+This new guidance is for respiratory viruses like Influenza, RSV, and Covid-19 as they share similar transmission methods, symptoms, and prevention strategies.
 This unified approach aims to simplify recommendation and address common risks more effectively.

-The CDC guidance for respiratory virus:
+The new CDC guidance for respiratory virus:

 - When you have ANY respiratory virus stay home and away from others if you have respiratory virus symptoms.
-These symptoms can include fever, chills, fatigue, cough, runny nose, and headache, among others. - Return to normal activities when, for at least 24 hours, both are true: - Your symptoms are getting better overall, and - You have not had a fever (and are not using fever-reducing medication) - When you go back to your normal activities, take added precaution over the next 5 days, such as taking additional steps for cleaner air, hygiene, masks, physical distancing, and/or testing when you will be around other people indoors.

-Keep in mind that you may still be able to spread the virus that made you sick, even if you are feeling better.
+These symptoms can include fever, chills, fatigue, cough, runny nose, and headache, among others. - Return to normal activities when, for at least 24 hours, both are true: - Your symptoms are getting better overall, and - You have not had a fever (and are not using fever-reducing medication) - When you go back to your normal activities, take added precaution over the next 5 days, such as taking additional steps for cleaner air, hygiene, masks, physical distancing, and/or testing when you will be around other people indoors. - Keep in mind that you may still be able to spread the virus that made you sick, even if you are feeling better.
 You are likely to be less contagious at this time, depending on factors like how long you were sick or how sick you were.